Entanglement cost for infinite-dimensional physical systems: Direct part: Construction of a one-way LOCC protocol for entanglement dilution

 \section{Direct part: Construction of a one-way LOCC protocol for entanglement dilution}

 In this section, we construct a family of one-way LOCC protocols for entanglement dilution achieving~\eqref{eq:cost_thm}, proving the direct part of Theorem~\ref{cost_thm}.
 After a brief introduction on typicality in Sec.~\ref{subsec:typicality}, we show properties of the entanglement cost in Sec.~\ref{subsec:properties}, which are to be used for our analysis.
-Then, we give the proof of the direct part in two main steps: first, in Sec.~\ref{subsec:pure_states}, we deal with the case of pure states, solving the issue~(1) highlighted in Sec.~\ref{subsec:what_goes_wrong}; second, in Sec.~\ref{subsec:general_dilution}, we present our general one-way LOCC protocol for entanglement dilution, thus addressing issue~(2) in Sec.~\ref{subsec:what_goes_wrong} and completing the conceptual developments needed to establish a full achievability proof.
+Then, we give the proof of the direct part in two main steps: first, in Sec.~\ref{subsec:pure_states}, we deal with the case of pure states, solving the issue~\ref{issue:1} highlighted in Sec.~\ref{subsec:what_goes_wrong}; second, in Sec.~\ref{subsec:general_dilution}, we present our general one-way LOCC protocol for entanglement dilution in the case of mixed states, thus addressing the issue~\ref{issue:2} in Sec.~\ref{subsec:what_goes_wrong} and completing the conceptual developments needed to establish a full achievability proof.